 Patrick was executive chef of Tampa, Florida’s massive Catering by the Family operation when his wife, a native of the Finger Lakes region, secretly launched a job search on his behalf.
 When our Events Coordinator received his resume, she took it straight to then-Executive Chef Greg Rhoad and urged him to pursue Patrick.
 It took a few phone calls and an hour-long tour, and by the end of the day Patrick was hired.
 The rest, as they say, is history.

 After three years working closely with Chef Rhoad, Patrick assumed the role of Executive Chef of the Aurora Inn in November of 2011.
-Maintaining the Dining Room’s longstanding commitment to fresh local produce and the farm-to-table movement, Patrick works closely with local farmers, including Rose Ryan of Harvest Home Organics.
+Maintaining the Dining Room’s longstanding commitment to fresh local produce and the farm-to-table movement, Patrick works closely with local farmers.
 A visual artist as well as a chef, creates stunning sculptures in ice, fruit, and vegetables.
-Finally, along with his responsibilities as a chef and administrator, Patrick teaches all our cooking classes—a teacher beloved by all.

 After earning her undergraduate degree from Hobart and William Smith Colleges, Heather realized that the hospitality industry was her real passion.
 She returned to school to pursue a Masters of Management in Hospitality from Cornell’s School of Hotel Administration, and joined our team the day after her graduation.